brittaniemorgan/tic-tac-toe/README.md

-# info2180-lab3

-This is Lab 3 for Brittanie Morgan
+This is an implementation of the tic-tac-toe game.